silverwind/versions/README.md

-    -m, --message <str>   Custom tag and commit message -r, --replace <str>   Additional replacements in the format "s#regexp#replacement#flags" -g, --gitless         Do not perform any git action like creating commit and tag -v, --version         Print the version
+    -m, --message <str>   Custom tag and commit message -r, --replace <str>   Additional replacements in the format "s#regexp#replacement#flags" -g, --gitless         Do not perform any git action like creating commit and tag -D, --dry             Do not create a tag or commit, just print what would be done -v, --version         Print the version
     -h, --help            Print this help